Azure/azure-powershell/src/StackAdmin/Azs.Update.Admin/Help/Resume-AzsUpdateRun.md

 ```

 ## DESCRIPTION
 Resumes a previously started update run that failed.
 Resumeed update runs will resume at the point they last failed.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-AzsUpdateRun -Name 5173e9f4-3040-494f-b7a7-738a6331d55c -DisplayName Microsoft1.0.180305.1 | Resume-AzsUpdateRun
+Get-AzsUpdateRun -Name 5173e9f4-3040-494f-b7a7-738a6331d55c -UpdateName Microsoft1.0.180305.1 | Resume-AzsUpdateRun
 ```

 Resumes a previously started update run that failed.